unrooot/nevermore-templates/README.md

 * [aftman](https://github.com/LPGhatguy/aftman) (or [foreman](https://github.com/Roblox/foreman))
 * [rojo](https://rojo.space/)

-You can download aftman with `cargo`, which is included with the the Rust programming language](https://rustup.rs/).
+You can download aftman with `cargo`, which is included with the the [Rust programming language](https://rustup.rs/).
 ```sh
 cargo install aftman
 ```